chrivand/thousand-eyes-securex-response/README.md

 ![](screenshots/securex_threat_response.png)

-This will result in the following type of notifactions in Webex Teams:
+This will result in the following type of notifications in Webex Teams:

 ![](screenshots/webex_teams.png)